How to resize a sewing pattern and make it larger or smaller

 Pattern grading is the process is taking a sewing pattern of one size and then making it bigger or smaller from there instead of starting from scratch to draft the pattern in a different size.

-The simplest explanation of pattern grading is that if you cut a pattern apart and then move all the pieces slightly away from each other, you make a sewing pattern bigger.
+The simplest explanation of pattern grading is that if you cut a pattern apart and then move all the pieces slightly away from each other, you’ll be able to enlarge the pattern by hand and you make a sewing pattern bigger.
 This is known as slash and spread grading, and it looks like the diagram below.

 Similarly, if you overlap all those pieces slightly, you get a smaller pattern.
 Simple enough, right?